No Backwards Compatibility In The Future

 - Certain future models, you say?
 Oh, my!

-- The first year models for the North American, Asian and Japanese markets have hardware-based BC.
+- The first year models for the North American, Asian and Japanese markets have hardware-based backwards compatibility.
 The 80 GB models that came out later had software emulation for the Emotion Engine, while the Graphics Synthesizer was run on a chip.
 The 40 GB models and later 80 GB models dropped all BC, but there are rumors of full software emulation on all models for firmware version 3.0.

 - Frustratingly, the European PS3's were made with a different hardware set, and don't have any real emulation function at all.